 The ability to introduce a foreign-gene cassette into a nonattenuated influenza virus is being exploited in different projects in the lab as illustrated below:

 A virus is designed that expresses an ER-retained HA-antibody fragment to generate virus particles with reduced HA incorporation.
 An elegant consequence of this approach is that the level of scFv expression is proportional to the level of infection, thus achieving uniform HA knockdown among produced virus particles.
+This tool will set the stage for assessing the contribution of natural HA density to HA functions.

 Home-built Total Internal Reflection Fluorescence (TIRF) microscope, version 1 of 3.
 As our research evolves, we update the design of our microscopes to meet the changing experimental needs.